justinmeiners/efficient-programming-with-components/07_min_range.md

 But there may be no good, or no bad elements.
 We need to able to return an empty range.

-In C++ this is a standard convention some people in the world of Java and Python are slowly realizing that maybe it has something to do with mathematics not with C++.
+In C++ this is a standard convention.
+Some people in the world of Java and Python are slowly realizing that maybe it has something to do with mathematics and not with C++.
-But, it will take decades before people fully realize that you have to always go passed the end.
+But it will take decades before people fully realize that you have to always go past the end.
 Mathematically you need [semi-open intervals][half-open].
 They are denoted like so: